0333 5330606

 The time that it takes from taking a client's initial instructions to the final hearing of an employment tribunal depends largely on the stage at which the case is resolved.
 If a settlement is reached during Acas early conciliation, a case is likely to take 1-6 weeks.

-If a case does not settle during Acas early conciliation and proceeds to a final hearing and is listed for 1 day is likely to take 6-9 months*.
+If a claim does not settle during Acas early conciliation and proceeds to a final hearing and is listed for 1 day is likely to take 6-9 months*.
 This is just an estimate and we will of course be able to give you a more accurate timescale once we have more information and as the matter progresses.

 *due to the backlog with employment tribunal listing cases this could be up to 18 months